 A device can apply only one Disk Encryption policy.
 When multiple Disk Encryption policies are assigned to a device through different objects (the device, group, or folder), the Full Disk Encryption Agent must determine a single effective policy to enforce on the device.
-Effective policies are discussed in Effective Policy.
+Effective policies are discussed in "Effective Policy" on page 9.